Skip to content

 Meetings continued to be held for a time at the homes of members.
 The first subscription was £3 for adults and 15 shillings for juniors, plus 6p for every meeting attended.

 The club played its first match, a friendly against Sutton Coldfield, the following year, an occasion which introduced some of the members to chess clocks for the first time.
-In the August of 1971 the club was formally constituted.
-The constitution was improved the following year but subsequently lost and it was not until last year that a new Constitution was passed.
+In August 1971 the club was formally constituted.
+The constitution was improved the following year but subsequently lost and it was not until recent years that a new constitution was passed.

-Lichfield registered for competition in the Birmingham League in 1971, playing initially in divisions two and four.
+Lichfield registered for competition in the Birmingham League in 1971, playing initially in Division Two and Division Four.
 Home premises were established at McNulty’s Restaurant at 8, Market Street.
 A programme of friendly matches and internal competitions was introduced to ensure that all members could take part in the club’s activities.

-Captaincy of the first team was clearly taken seriously.
-The secretary resigned his post to concentrate on captaincy.
+Captaincy of the First Team was clearly taken very seriously!
+The secretary resigned his post to concentrate on the captaincy role.

 At the 1972 annual meeting a member expressed the view that, following the high level of interest in the recent world chess championship match between Boris Spassky and Bobby Fischer, ‘something should be done’ to tap into the interest.
 Something was done.
 It was decided to organise a series of lectures for beginners.

 The club was clearly gaining strength, and no fewer than 36 members attended the annual general meeting, held at a Lichfield landmark, the Windmill in Wheel Lane.
-The secretary revealed that the membership had increased by 150%.
+The secretary revealed that the membership had increased by 150%, and the club had begun its journey to where it is today.

 Key Historical Milestones